interviewcoder/leetcode/java/README.md

 * `SolutionTest.java` and `PracticeTest.java` provides basic unit tests to verify your solution.

 P.S.:
+- Please use Java 8 to compile and run
 - Many solutions are from online sources, like Leetcode OJ discussion, coders' blogs, etc.
 - Solution that passed unit tests does not guarantee to pass Leetcode OJ.